Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Abstract

 \section{Abstract}

 \onehalfspacing We introduce efficient plug-in (EP) learning, a novel framework for the estimation of heterogeneous causal contrasts, such as the conditional average treatment effect and conditional relative risk.
-The EP-learning framework enjoys the same oracle-efficiency as Neyman-orthogonal learning strategies, such as DR-learning and R-learning, while addressing some of their primary drawbacks, including that (i) their practical applicability can be hindered by loss function non-convexity; and (ii) they may suffer from poor performance and instability due to inverse probability weighting and pseudo-outcomes that violate bounds.
-To avoid these drawbacks, EP-learner constructs an efficient plug-in estimator of the population risk function for the causal contrast, thereby inheriting the stability and robustness properties of plug-in estimation strategies like T-learning.
+The EP-learning framework enjoys the same oracle efficiency as Neyman-orthogonal learning strategies, such as DR-learning and R-learning, while addressing some of their primary drawbacks: (i) their practical applicability can be hindered by non-convex loss functions; and (ii) they may suffer from poor performance and instability due to inverse probability weighting and pseudo-outcomes that violate bounds.
+To overcome these issues, the EP-learner leverages an efficient plug-in estimator of the population risk function for the causal contrast.
+In doing so, it inherits the stability of plug-in strategies such as T-learning, while improving on their efficiency.
 Under reasonable conditions, EP-learners based on empirical risk minimization are oracle-efficient, exhibiting asymptotic equivalence to the minimizer of an oracle-efficient one-step debiased estimator of the population risk function.
-In simulation experiments, we illustrate that EP-learners of the conditional average treatment effect and conditional relative risk outperform state-of-the-art competitors, including T-learner, R-learner, and DR-learner.
+In simulation experiments, we show that EP-learners of the conditional average treatment effect and conditional relative risk outperform state-of-the-art competitors, including the T-learner, R-learner, and DR-learner.
 Open-source implementations of the proposed methods are available in our \texttt{R} package \texttt{hte3}.